kfahn22/heart_curve/README.md

 ## Heart curve 1

-The equations draw a petal shape.
-We render the heart by drawing shape and its reflection.
+In my first version of the heart curve, the equations draw a petal shape.
+We render the heart by drawing the shape and its reflection.
+Equations from Heart curve equations from http://www.mathematische-basteleien.de/heart.html

 `const r = 10 * pow(sin(a), 7) * pow(e, 2 * a);`
 `const x = r * cos(a);`